iot-salzburg/self-driving-slotcar/sensor_project/README.md

 The current setup has a communication loop as follows:
 ======================================================
-• On the slotcar we have mounted a 3D printed case which hosts the sensors needed.
-(TODO Provide Link to 3D file).
+• On the slotcar we have mounted a 3D printed case which hosts the sensors needed. (./Hardware/CarCover.stl).

-• Acceleration and Gyroscope data are provided by the MPU6050 and are transmitted through the ESP-8266-01 with MQTT over the sensornet.
-(TODO Provide link to hardware setup) A provided RaspberryPi serves as the host for MQTT.
+• Acceleration and Gyroscope data are provided by the MPU6050 and are transmitted through the ESP-8266-01 with MQTT over the sensornet. (./Hardware/Sensors/esp_mpu_circuit.fzz) A provided RaspberryPi serves as the host for MQTT.
 The current topic used is "Test_topic", which can be changed at any time.